-Doomsday crackers, or survival crackers, as they are sometimes called, were created during the Cold War era after extensive research by the federal government.
-These shelf stable crackers are somewhat like hardtack crackers on steroids.
+Doomsday crackers, survival rations, survival crackers, whatever you want to call them, these were created during the Cold War era after extensive research by the federal government.
+These shelf-stable crackers are somewhat like hardtack crackers on steroids.

 Making and preserving your own crackers will provide a nutrient-rich and inexpensive food source that can be plucked from the shelf either during a disaster, for camping and hunting trips, or when money is tight on the homestead.

 The doomsday crackers do not taste any more appetizing than hardtack crackers – unless you perhaps put some homemade blackberry jam on them.
 But, they are very shelf-stable, and if eaten four to a meal, contain about 700 calories and the nutrients needed to sustain the body.

 If you live on nothing more than these crackers eaten four to a meal three times a day, you will lose weight and suffer from a lack of quality nutrients that stem from fruits, vegetables, and meat – but you will not starve to death.

 During the 1950s the government, and most of the populace, were keenly worried about a nuclear attack by Russia.
 Shelters were being built in backyards all across the country.
 School children were being taught to duck and cover beneath their desks if they heard the sirens blare.

 Initially, the government engaged in its best efforts to turn every American into a survival homesteader.
 Alright, no politician from that era ever uttered such a label, but that is exactly the end result they were aiming for when launching the “Grandma’s Pantry” initiative and urging everyone to grow a backyard garden and learn how to preserve their own food.